 Leading CRM Systems

 It is not an easy task to claim that a certain CRM system is outperforming the rest because different types of CRM tools are beneficial for different types of businesses - there is no single CRM system available in the market that will give exceptional results for any and all businesses.
-Nonetheless, based on the CRM selection criteria mentioned above, the following two CRM solutions have proven to be market leaders as of late.
+Nonetheless, based on the CRM selection criteria mentioned above, the following two custom CRM solutions have proven to be market leaders as of late.

 This is considered to be the best CRM system overall.
 With its intuitive interface and a vast library of resources for training, it currently ranks as the number 1 CRM solution.
 It is an integrated platform that combines the data from sales, marketing, IT, and service teams, etc. This CRM is also highly scalable and flexible to cater to your wide-ranging requirements.

 Even though HubSpot offers separate marketing, sales, service, and operations tools, it has a combined, integrated tool as well that uses all these tools together.
 This CRM provides all the key features mentioned earlier.
 HubSpot offers the option to start free or get a demonstration.
 Despite HubSpot offering a free version, it provides an array of useful features that normal free CRM tools do not.

 With a custom CRM solution, you can have a CRM built for you from scratch.
 This approach is recommended for those businesses that have highly complex requirements, or whose sales model does not closely match a regular business-to-business model.
 With such a solution, businesses do not have to wonder what the best CRM system is.
 Rather, a highly optimized solution is developed catering to each and every specialized requirement.

 Although there are high creation, training, and maintenance costs when it comes to a custom CRM tool, it offers vastly better analytics than a vendor-specific solution, along with giving your business a competitive advantage.
 These reasons have led many companies to invest in a company CRM despite its high costs.